valandro/prometheus-poc/README.md

 displays the results, and can trigger alerts if some condition is observed to be true.

 More info is available on [Prometheus's Github.](https://github.com/prometheus/prometheus)

+#### References

+You can watch a [TechPrimers video](https://www.youtube.com/watch?v=PiBeO4E1xAU) talking about Prometheus instrumentation using Micrometer in a Spring Boot Application.

 ### License
 MIT License.
 [Click here for more information.](LICENSE)